December 2010 North American blizzard: New York City

+The Greater New York area had sustained winds of 30–45 MPH with gusts to over 60 MPH during the afternoon and night of December 26.
 By the storm's end, weather stations in Central Park had recorded 20 in of snow.
 A combination of heavy snow and strong winds led to massive transportation lockdowns across the city.
 Nearly all roads in the city (with the exception of major arteries) were left impassable for many days because of the amount of snow.
 Hundreds of buses were stuck in the snow.
 More than 400 passengers were stranded on the A train on the IND Rockaway Line for seven hours starting shortly before 1 a.m.
 One train did not open its doors when it stopped at the station.
 Dozens of LIRR trains were frozen onto the platforms.
 Hundreds of plows were on the road.
 NYC's major airports, Kennedy, Newark and LaGuardia were shut down until 6:00 p.m.
 Monday evening.
 The MTA ran on a limited schedule, even on Tuesday morning, with many above ground subway lines not functioning.
 By Wednesday, only the Sea Beach Line, Franklin Avenue Line, and Greenport Branch remained suspended.
 The subway resumed full service on Thursday, the LIRR Friday morning.
+Areas in and around New York City, which were most impacted by the storm, reported between 12 and 32 in of snowfall by Monday morning.
+Measurement was made difficult due to 4 ft snow drifts caused by the winds.
+Central Park's reported 20 in of snow from the storm is the sixth-largest snowfall on record for that location.

 Residents of the city were complaining to Mayor Michael Bloomberg about the slowness of the snowplows attempting to reach their areas.
 By the late afternoon on Tuesday, snowplows had reached the minor streets in Brooklyn.
 Many residents of Staten Island, however, had yet to see one.
 Many plows became stuck in the snow that had accumulated on the streets and several could not get through as many residents had simply abandoned their cars in the middle of roads once it became too hazardous or impossible to move.
 These cars became stuck as the snow accumulated around them, creating roadblocks for the plows.
 Both Mayor Bloomberg and the chief of the sanitation department were urging residents to stay indoors and not shovel snow back onto the streets that had already been plowed.
 State Senator Carl Kruger called the response a "Colossal Failure".